 Under the 1985 Act, a worker receiving weekly compensation payments can have those payments stopped or altered by WorkSafe or a self-insurer if the worker:

-•has returned to work (s 183 (1)(c)(i)).
-However, there may still be a right to payments if there is a continuing loss of wages due to the effects of the injury; or
+• has returned to work (s 183 (1)(c)(i)); however, the worker may still have a right to payments if there is a continuing loss of wages due to the effects of the injury; or

-•“ceases to reside” in Australia (s 175).
-However, merely going overseas for a short time on holiday does not mean that the worker “ceases to reside” in Australia.
+• “ceases to reside” in Australia (s 175); however, going overseas for a short time on holiday does not mean that the worker stops residing in Australia.

 A worker’s right to receive weekly payments may be suspended or terminated if the worker:

-•fails to provide continuing certificates as to incapacity as well as a prescribed declaration as to employment every 28 days or within such extra time as WorkSafe or self-insurer allows (s 167); or
+• fails to provide certificates as to incapacity as well as a prescribed declaration as to employment every 28 days or within such extra time as WorkSafe or the self-insurer allows (s 167); or

-•there is not or no longer an entitlement to weekly payments of the existing amount, or any amount at all; or
+• there is not or no longer an entitlement to weekly payments of the existing (or any) amount; or

 For procedures beyond this stage, see “Procedure in contested claims”.